amblock/conversation-simple/README.md

+# Fork Details
+This is a fork of the [Conversation Simple demo application]( https://github.com/watson-developer-cloud/conversation-simple) that allows a user to specify and choose between multiple WCS instances and workspaces.

+The application will automatically retrieve all workspaces for the instances that are specified in the configuration.

+**Note: This application will not use VCAP bound services.**

+### Fork Specific Instructions

+#### Set the credentials in config.js
+1. Set wcsCredentials by mapping a unique identifying name for each WCS instance to the credentials for that instance.
+You may specify as many instances as you like.
+    ```javascript
+    var wcsCredentials = {
+      "Credentials 1": {
+        'url': '',
+        'username': '',
+        'password': ''
+      },
+      'Credentials 2': {
+        'url': '',
+        'username': '',
+        'password': ''
+      },
+    ```
+1. Optionally set basicAuthConfig to set up basic authentication for your application.
+Instructions for configuration can be found in the [documentation for the express-basic-auth  package](https://www.npmjs.com/package/express-basic-auth).
+    ```javascript
+    var basicAuthConfig = {
+      users: { 'username': 'password' },
+      challenge: true
+    };
+    ```

 # Conversation Sample Application [![Build Status](https://travis-ci.org/watson-developer-cloud/conversation-simple.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/conversation-simple) [![codecov.io](https://codecov.io/github/watson-developer-cloud/conversation-simple/coverage.svg?branch=master)](https://codecov.io/github/watson-developer-cloud/conversation-simple?branch=master)

 This Node.js app demonstrates the Conversation service in a simple chat interface simulating a cognitive car dashboard.